 Sorry we are experiencing system issues.
 Please try again.

 A premier address comes with premier real estate prices.
-Even a “starter” luxury home in Beverly Hills starts at around $3 million, and there are listings that command over $100 million.
+The entry point for luxury homes in Beverly Hills start at around $3 million, and there are listings that command over $100 million.
 However, residents can attest that the world-class lifestyle is well worth the cost.
-There are about 70 pocket communities around Beverly Hills, including Mulholland Estates, Oak Pass Road, and The Summit.
+There are many small pocket communities around Beverly Hills, including Mulholland Estates, Oak Pass Road, and The Summit.
 The most coveted neighborhood is the ultra-exclusive North Beverly Park, where everyone from actor Sylvester Stallone to billionaire Sumner Redstone owns a home.
 Low turnover in this small neighborhood attracts strong interest among buyers whenever a property becomes available.
-To preserve the character and prestige of the area, homes must be built according to the city’s residential design catalog.
-Approved architectural styles include American Colonial, Spanish Colonial, Rural European Revival, Period Revival, and Contemporary.
+To preserve the character and prestige of the area, homes must be built according to the neighborhoods strict homowner’s association guidelines.
+Architectural styles include American Colonial, Spanish Colonial, Rural European Revival, Period Revival, and Contemporary.
 Keep this in mind as you search for properties in the area.
-Properties in the Beverly Hills luxury real estate market typically have at least six bedrooms and measure about 10,000 sq. ft. on average.
-You will also find palatial mansions with over 15 bedrooms and have stunning views of Downtown L.A.
-Those looking for a more affordable entry point into Beverly Hills should consider buying a townhouse or condominium unit instead.
+Properties in the Beverly Hills luxury real estate can vary in size, but it is not uncommon to find large homes.
+There are palatial mansions with over 15 bedrooms and have stunning views of Downtown L.A.
+Those looking for a more affordable entry point into Beverly Hills might consider buying a townhouse or condominium unit instead.
 This list anywhere from the high six to the low seven figures.

 The best homes in Beverly Hills have amenities that make everyday living a delight.
 Among the top features you’ll see when you view a property are:

 Spa bathrooms.
 Natural stone tiles, heated flooring, soaking tubs, rainfall showers, and dual vanities are par for the course in luxury homes.